 Events.
 These essays focus on the comparison of different historical events in life or in books.

 Different situations.
 They examine the differences of certain cases that you may have found yourself in or even others.
+If you know how to write a newspaper editorial you are familiar with this stylistics

 Characters.
 Focused on people or characters in books, what they did and the impact.

-Locations.
+Locations or travelling essays.
 Discusses different places and locations in the world.

 As much as compare and contrast essays are written a bit differently from other types of essays, there are certain aspects about them that are similar to the writing format of other essays.